-The Single European Act introduced the legal concept of area in the definition of the internal market (Art.
-13 SEA; Art.
-14, Para.
-2 EC; Art.
-III-14, Para.
-2 TeCE).
-The next stage was the Treaty of Amsterdam's "area of freedom, security and justice" (Art.
-2, Indent 4 EU; Art.
-I-3, Subpara.
-2 TeCE).
-With the Treaty of Amsterdam, the Union also became a defensible area (Art.
+freedom, security and justice" (now Art.
+2, Indent 4 EU).36 With the Treaty of Amsterdam, the Union also became a defensible area (Art.
 11, Para.
-1, Indent 1 EU, "integrity of the Union"; Art.
-I-40 TeCE).
-The TeCE makes of it "a special area of human hope" (fourth recital).
-The dTeCE even starts with an areal reference, namely, the continent of Europe; however, the IGC deleted this without substitution.
-A shift in association of "Union" from an organization in Brussels to an area, in which Union citizens live, would be a significant step toward a European identity.
+1, Indent 1 EU, "integrity of the Union").
+And the DCT now even "makes of it a special area of human hope" (fifth recital).
+It even starts with an areal reference, namely, the continent of Europe.37 A shift in association of "Union" from an organization in Brussels to an area, in which Union citizens live, would be a significant step toward a European identity.